-(approximately 98.5- to 99.5-percent pure) would be produced as a byproduct of the lignite coal gasification process and stored in a pressure vessel.
-The ammonia would be produced from the gasifier at a rate of up to 70 tpd during normal operations.
-There will be a pressurized anhydrous ammonia tank(s) operating at approximately 300 pounds per square inch absolute (psia) and at ambient temperature.
-The tank(s) would be sized for 5 days' storage, or approximately 400 tons.
-Some ammonia would be used onsite in the SCR process in the HRSGs, but the majority of it would be trucked offsite, marketed, and sold commercially.
+ammonia would be used onsite in the SCR process in the HRSGs, but the majority of it would be trucked offsite, marketed, and sold commercially.
 A conventional tanker truck holds approximately 18 tons of anhydrous ammonia, so there would be approximately four tanker trucks produced per day.

-When operating on syngas, CO2 would be captured, compressed, and marketed for EOR.
-The IGCC unit would capture approximately 9,600 tons of CO2 per day on average.
-The CO2 would be compressed and delivered to a dedicated pipeline interconnected with an existing CO2 network serving regional oil producers.
+When operating on syngas, CO_2 would be captured, compressed, and marketed for EOR.
+The IGCC unit would capture approximately 9,600 tons of CO_2 per day on average.
+The CO_2 would be compressed and delivered to a dedicated pipeline interconnected with an existing CO_2 network serving regional oil producers.

-The gas cleanup system would produce liquid H2SO4 approximately 93-percent pure.
-The quantity of H2SO4 produced would depend on the sulfur content of the coal.
+The gas cleanup system would produce liquid H_2SO_4 approximately 93-percent pure.
+The quantity of H_2SO_4 produced would depend on the sulfur content of the coal.
 Under average conditions, approximately 450 tpd would be produced from the WSA system.
-If the worst-case (i.e., highest) percent sulfur lignite was being converted to syngas, H2SO4 production would rise to approximately 760 tpd.
-The H2SO4 would be stored as a liquid at ambient temperature and pressure.
+If the worst-case (i.e., highest) percent sulfur lignite was being converted to syngas, H_2SO_4 production would rise to approximately 760 tpd.
+The H_2SO_4 would be stored as a liquid at ambient temperature and pressure.
 Onsite tanks would be sized for 10 days' storage under average conditions, or approximately 5,000-ton storage capacity.
-The H2SO4 would be commercial grade and would also be trucked offsite, marketed, and sold commercially.
-A conventional tanker truck will hold approximately 25 tons of H2SO4, so under average conditions, there would be 20 trucks per day.
+The H_2SO_4 would be commercial grade and would also be trucked offsite, marketed, and sold commercially.
+A conventional tanker truck will hold approximately 25 tons of H_2SO_4 , so under average conditions, there would be 20 trucks per day.
 Under worst-case sulfur coal conditions, this would require up to 33 trucks per day.